 The Bento Ball we purchased came with the Everlasting Treat with Dental Ridges.
 Although not truly everlasting the hard chew does last awhile as long as it remains in the ball.
 Once the treat is out of the ball it is fairly easily to eat.
 We love this toy because the soft outer ball is easy on our puppy’s teeth, while the hard inside satisfies her need to gnaw on something.

 The first week Bella had the ball she kept working on getting to the hard chew on and off until she finally wore down the raised ridges on the chew.
 If you have an aggressive chewer it may take less time to get to the treat.
-They may also be able to rip the soft outside casing.

 So, if you want to stop your puppy’s destructive chewing follow the three prong solution laid out in this post.
 It worked for us.